red574890/Machine-Learning-Algorithm/README.md

 # Machine-Learning-Algorithm
-This is a place for me to practice all the algoirthm I learned
+This is a place for me to store all the machine learning algoirthm I learned